Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 ### Proof of authorization ### {#CPS-lr-model-authz}

 An <dfn>authorization token</dfn> is a [[!jwt|JSON Web Token]] used to prove to a license server that the caller has the right to use one or more content keys under certain conditions.
-Attaching this proof of authorization to a license request is optional, allowing for architectures where a "license proxy" performs authorization checks transparently to the DASH client.
+Attaching this proof of authorization to a license request is optional, allowing for architectures where a "license proxy" performs authorization checks in a manner transparent to the DASH client.

-The [=authorization token=] is a JSON Web Token for which [[!jwt]] and [[!rfc7515]] define the basic structural requirements.
-Beyond the basic requirements defined in the referenced specifications and this document, the license server implementation is what defines the structure (the set of claims) of the [=authorization token=], as the data needs to express implementation-specific license server business logic parameters that cannot be generalized.
+The basic structural requirements for [=authorization tokens=] are defined by [[!jwt]] and [[!rfc7515]].
+This document adds some additional constraints to ensure interoperability.
+Beyond that, the license server implementation is what defines the contents of the [=authorization token=] (the set of claims it contains), as the data needs to express implementation-specific license server business logic parameters that cannot be generalized.

-Note: An [=authorization token=] is divided into a header and body, though the distinction between the two is effectively irrelevant and merely an artifact of the [[!jwt|JWT specification]] that defines where some general purpose fields are located.
+Note: An [=authorization token=] is divided into a header and body.
+The distinction between the two is effectively irrelevant and merely an artifact of the [[!jwt|JWT specification]].
+License servers may use existing fields and define new fields in both the header and the body.

-Implementations SHALL process claims listed in [[!jwt]] section 4.1 "Registered Claim Names" when they are present (e.g. `exp` Expiration Time and `nbf` Not Before).
-The presence of these claims in an [=authorization token=] is optional.
-The `typ` header parameter defined in [[!jwt]] SHOULD NOT be present.
+Implementations SHALL process claims listed in [[!jwt]] 4.1 "Registered Claim Names" when they are present (e.g. `exp` "Expiration Time" and `nbf` "Not Before").
+The `typ` header parameter ([[!jwt]] 5.1) SHOULD NOT be present.
 The `alg` header parameter defined in [[!rfc7515]] SHALL be present.

 <div class="example">
 JWT headers, specifying digital signature algorithm and expiration time (general purpose fields):